 List project partners and their role and contribution to the project.

 Partners for the project include Snohomish County’s Marine Resources Committee (MRC), and WRIA 8.
-The MRC will serve as a key resource of expertise and help direct grant match funding from partner agencies..
-WRIA 8 is a partner providing technical input to ensure the project reflects the priorities of the local salmon recovery plan and consults with the sponsor on funding strategy.
+Members of MRC provide support as key stakeholders given their role and interest in marine conservation.
+In addition, they've facilitated communication and partnerships between Parks and nearshore restoration funders.
+MRC also partnered with Parks on funding a portion of the Feasibility and the Benefit Cost Analysis that included an Ecosystem Valuation (Attached in PRISM).
+WRIA 8 recognized potential of this project even prior to the Feasibility Study, when the project was initially included on the WRIA 8 Four-Year Work Plan.
+As a Partner, WRIA 8 has provided technical input and guidance in developing the project elements to ensure the project reflects the priorities of the local salmon recovery plan and consults with the sponsor on funding strategy.

 Stakeholder outreach.

 There is no opposition to this project and no barriers to completion for the project, besides funding.
-Stakeholders have expressed support, Snohomish County Council and the Executive identify this as a high-priority Puget Sound Initiative project, and BNSF continues to review the project according to their process and is in the process of initiating the O&M agreement.
+Stakeholders have expressed support, Snohomish County Council and the Executive identify this as a high-priority Puget Sound Initiative project, and BNSF continues to review the project according to their process and is in the process of initiating the C&M agreement.

 Under current conditions, a serious public safety concern exists with the only beach access provided by the under-sized culvert, which is problematic when grates are removed to accommodate fish passage and when the culvert is flooded.
 Park users choose to trespass across BNSF rail line in spite of signage and fencing.
 This project will separate pedestrians from the critical estuary and creek habitat and provide ADA-accessible access to the beach, thereby addressing this public safety issue.

 Stakeholder and Tribal outreach occurred during feasibility and design development and included meetings with the community (open public meetings and with representatives from BNSF Railway; Amtrak; Tulalip, Suquamish, and Stillaguamish Tribes; the cities of Lynnwood and Edmonds; Sno-King Watershed Council; Edmonds Community College; Washington Water Trails; Friends of Meadowdale; Snohomish County MRC; and the Washington Utilities and Transportation Commission.
-Feedback predominantly included enthusiasm for and awe for the project’s forward movement.
+Feedback predominantly included enthusiasm and awe for the project’s forward movement.

 Supplemental Questions